wuketao/hello-world/README.md

 # hello-world
 This is knowledge notes.
 See Wiki page.
+'Code' has some example